SkotBotCambo/hcml_course/README.md

 ### Additional Resources:
 * [*Fairness In Machine Learning*](https://fairmlclass.github.io/) class taught by Moritz Hardt at UC Berkeley
+* [*A Course on Fairness, Accountability and Transparency in Machine Learning*](https://geomblog.github.io/fairness/) curriculumn by the GIAN program of the Government of India
 * [*Human-in-the-loop Systems*](http://edithlaw.ca/cs889/2014/index.html) class taught by Edith Law at University of Toronto
+* [*Interactive Machine Learning*](http://iml.media.mit.edu/) class taught at MIT
 * [*How Quantitative UX Research Differs from Data Analytics*](https://medium.com/facebook-research/how-quantitative-ux-research-differs-from-data-analytics-1bbf0903768b) a blog post by Facebook employees.
 * [AlgorithmTips.org](http://algorithmtips.org/) a website that Professor Nick Diakopolous started to keep tracking of where algorithms are used in government.